hurleyhan888/hurleyhan888.github.io/README.md

 1. Cryptocurrency (BTC preferred, but also ETH, USDC and many more besides)
 2. Direct Bank Deposits
 3. CareemPay
+4. Upwork smart contracts
-4. Credit Cards (coming soon)
+5. Credit Cards (coming soon)

 ### Areas of Publications

-Check out more blogs and posts at [publish0x.com](https:publish0x.com) where you can read and reward writers for free
+Check out more blogs and posts at [publish0x.com](https://www.publish0x.com) where you can read and reward writers for free

 ### Affiliates